leepowelldev/mongoose-validator/README.md

 By default error messages are used from node-validator, however you can use your own by passing them into the validation method.

 	validator.len(3, 50, 'Name should be between 3 and 50 characters in length')

+##Callback##
+If you wish to enable a callback when a validator fails, simply do:

+	var mongoose = require('mongoose'),
+		validator = require('mongoose-validator');

+	validator.callback = function(err){
+		// do something with the error
+	};

+	...

+This is a generic callback that gets fired with any validation failure, currently there is no support for individual callbacks per validation type.

+##Verbose Mode##

+By default there is no verbose logging of errors thrown by node-validator, to enable this simply do:

+	var mongoose = require('mongoose'),
+		validator = require('mongoose-validator');

+	validator.verbose = true;

+	...